Shana12345/QAC-group-project/README.md

 ![Group-Trello-1](https://i.imgur.com/022Y2UG.png?1)

-We defined "done" as to mean that the feature had been successfully implemented into the application and had no negative effects.Any implemented feature that negatively effected the performance of the application were logged into the bugs column, which can be seen in the image below, representing the end of the project.
+We defined "done" as to mean that the feature had been successfully implemented into the application and had no negative effects.
+Any implemented feature that negatively effected the performance of the application were logged into the bugs column, which can be seen in the image below, representing the end of the project.

 ![Group-Trello-2](https://i.imgur.com/lbRDB87.png?1)